How many solutions does the equation have?

 Now let's define a new variable, , such that:

-Therefore, if we substitute this new variable, , in the given equation instead of we'll get an equation that depends only on :
+If we substitute this new variable, , in the given equation instead of we'll obtain an equation that depends only on :

-Now we'll continue and solve the new equation we got for variable , after we find the values of variable t for which the equation holds, we'll go back and substitute each of them in the definition of t that we mentioned before and find the value of x,
+Proceed to solve the new equation that we obtained for the variable .
+After we determine the values of variable t for which the equation holds, we'll go back and substitute each of them into the definition of t that we mentioned before in order to determine the value of x,

-We identify that the equation we got in the last step for t is a quadratic equation that can be solved using quick trinomial factoring:
+We identify that the equation that we obtained in the last step for t is a quadratic equation that can be solved using quick trinomial factoring:

-Therefore we'll get two simpler equations from which we'll extract the solution for t:
+Therefore we'll obtain two simpler equations from which we'll extract the solution for t:

 Now let's go back to the definition of t that was mentioned before, let's recall it:

-And let's notice that since the power of x is even, the variable t can get only non-negative values (meaning positive or zero),
+Notice that given the power of x is even, the variable t can get only non-negative values (meaning positive or zero),

-Therefore the two values we got for t from solving the quadratic equation are indeed valid,
+Therefore the two values that we obtained for t from solving the quadratic equation are indeed valid,

-We'll continue and substitute each of the two values we got for t in the definition of t mentioned before to solve the equation and then extract the corresponding value of x by solving the resulting equation using square root on both sides:
+We'll continue to substitute each of the two values we that we obtained for t in the definition of t mentioned before to solve the equation and then proceed to extract the corresponding value of x by solving the resulting equation using square root on both sides:

 Let's summarize the steps of solving the equation: